Bearer/bearer/docs/docs.md

 permalink: "/"
 ---

-# Bearer
+# Bearer CLI

-Welcome to the Bearer documentation.
-Bearer is a static application security testing (SAST) tool that scans your source code and analyzes your [data flows](/explanations/discovery-and-classification) to discover, filter and prioritize security and privacy risks.
+Welcome to the Bearer CLI documentation.
+Bearer CLI is a static application security testing (SAST) tool that scans your source code and analyzes your [data flows](/explanations/discovery-and-classification) to discover, filter and prioritize security and privacy risks.

 The CLI provides [built-in rules](/reference/rules) that check against a common set of security risks and vulnerabilities, known as [OWASP Top 10](https://owasp.org/www-project-top-ten/), and privacy risks.
 Here are some practical examples of what those rules look for: